sssmaran/Geopolitical-Analysis---NLP/README.md

-# NLP-HashLLM — Multilingual Policy NLP App
+# NLP-HashLLM — Geopolitical Policy Analysis - NLP Application

 Analyze public and government discourse around tariffs and trade policy, forecast economic indicators, and compare multilingual summarizers — all in one Streamlit app.